bioexcel/qmmm_bpg/docs/system_preparation/system_preparation.rst

 Additionally, it is worth mentioning the `Open Force Field Initiative <https://openforcefield.org>`_ which is actively working to develop new forcefields that escape from typical forcefield atomtypes and use chemical perception to parameterise organic molecules.

+The parameters for the small molecules obtained with the aforementioned methods are probably not as accurate as the rest of the MM forcefield used in the setup.
+There is a lot of effort in the parameterisation and validation of forcefields for proteins, nucleic acids and solvent molecules.
+However, if you plan to include that small molecule in the QM region in the final QM/MM Simulations, it will probably be enough to successfully equilibrate the system at a MM level.
+In the QM/MM simulations, these parameters will be no longer used as the molecule will be described using a more accurate QM level of theory.

+If that is not your case and your small molecule will be included in the MM region, a more extensive validation of the MM parameters is required.
+Usually running a short molecular dynamics simulation of the solvated ligand can expose problems in the parameterisation process.

 ------------------------------------------------